 CIN is common in HIV infected women because [4-8]:

 - Both HIV and human papilloma virus (HPV) are sexually transmitted, and

 - HIV infected women are more likely to have persistent HPV infection, and

 - Persistent infection with one or more oncogenic HPV subtypes is a major factor in the pathogenesis of premalignant and malignant cervical disease

 A study has reported that, unfortunately, as many as one-fourth of HIV-infected women do not get an annual pap smear, despite seeing a primary care provider during that time period, underscoring the need for continued emphasis on cervical cancer screening in this population .

 Specific issues regarding screening for cervical cancer in HIV-infected women will be reviewed here.
 Evaluation and management of women with abnormal screening results and general issues regarding screening for cervical cancer are discussed separately.
-(See "Preinvasive and invasive cervical neoplasia in HIV-infected women" and "Cervical cancer screening tests: Techniques and test characteristics of cervical cytology and human papillomavirus testing".)
+(See "Preinvasive and invasive cervical neoplasia in HIV-infected women" and "Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing".)